Blues in the Night (film): Reception

 Blues in the Night was met with a mixed critical reception upon its release.
 Hollywood columnist Fred Othman named it "the worst musical of the year".
 Donald Kirkley of The Baltimore Sun called it "a bizarre...screen oddity" while Los Angeles Times film critic Philip K. Scheuer praised Richard Whorf's performance.
 It was not financially successful as its East Coast release took place shortly before the attack on Pearl Harbor.

+The Chicago Tribune recommended the film: “Struck gold Yesterday!
+Found Richard Whorf in ‘Blues in the Night’….a slim, personable chap with tremendous appeal—and never a trace of self-consciousness.
+He seems completely oblivious of the camera and makes every moment he’s in a scene fairly shout with interest…..[once the opening portion is passed] From here on the film is good, red hot musical melodrama, starred with a lot of fine acting….Betty Field…You know, she always makes me think of Mae West…Same technique—only she plays straight….Wally Ford does a brilliant bit…and Priscilla Lane is her usual winsome self…And that Lloyd Nolan!....You’ll enjoy all of the music, I’m sure.
+This little film is well directed and moves fast.”

 The film has since achieved a small cult following, including The Simpsons creator Matt Groening.

 The film is recognized by American Film Institute in these lists: